EasyOnHard/easyonhard.github.io/content/Projects/Chatbot.md

 gemma3:12b-it-qat: "<Message>"
 ```

 ... and then it picks up on it and goes crazy with it.
-I think the solution might be to stop writing it after the first prompt.
+I think the solution might be to stop writing it after the first prompt, or just to omit it all together.
 ### The Code
-The script isn't super long, only 93 lines!
+The script isn't super long, only 83 lines!
 I will break it out for safe-keeping and readability.

 #### Variables
 The first part of the code is just composed of a variable block and the shebang.